LucaRosaldi/wpfn-notifications/README.md

 This is an extension for the `WP_Error` class which allows various notifications (not only errors) to be returned and displayed in the frontend.

-Basically, you can add notifications in the same way you add errors to the WP_Error class, and it generates and displays HTML for all your notifications via an action.
-You can specify a status class for the notification (i.e. `warning`, `error`, `success`, `info`, and so on ) and even a icon (i.e. `thumbs-up`) which will be inserted in the HTML.
+Basically, you can add notifications in the same way you add errors to the `WP_Error` class.
+The class generates and displays HTML for all your notifications via an action.
+You can specify a `status` CSS class for the notification (i.e. `warning`, `error`, `success`, `info`, and so on ), and even an icon (i.e. `thumbs-up`), which will be inserted in the HTML.

 The generated HTML uses the [BEM syntax](https://bem.info/), apart from the icon, which uses the single-dash sintax which is more common for icon font tool such as [Icomoon](https://icomoon.io/app/).
 More on that below.